zHaytam/FakeMailWatcher/README.md

 # FakeMailWatcher
-A helper class that watchs a FakeMailGenerator email for new mails.
+A helper class that watchs a FakeMailGenerator email for new mails.<br />
 This library is made with .NET Standard 2.0.

 ## How to use